witnet/research/bridge/docs/block_relay.md

 <em>Fig. 4: Pre-compiles in Byzantum</em>
 </p>

 With BLS signatures, it would only take one verification in the block relay contract to verify all the aggregated signatures from the ARS.
-At this stage, VRFs in the WBI would still be performed with the curve secp256k1, but `LAST_BEACON` messages would be signed with BLS.
+At this stage, VRFs in the WRB would still be performed with the curve secp256k1, but `LAST_BEACON` messages would be signed with BLS.

 <p align=center>
 <img src="./images/bls.png" width="750">